Aquatic Weed Control.

 Unless a different meaning is required by the context, the following definitions shall apply throughout this Article:

-(1) "Department" means the Department of Environment and Natural Resources.
+(1) "Department" means the Department of Environmental Quality.

-(2) "Secretary" means the Secretary of Environment and Natural Resources or his designee.
+(2) "Secretary" means the Secretary of Environmental Quality or his designee.

 (3) "Noxious aquatic weed" means any plant organism so designated under this Article.